-Surveys for assessing use of manure management systems (MMS) have been carried out in 2000, 2003 and 2013.
+Surveys for assessing use of manure management systems (MMS) have been carried out in 2000, 2003, 2013 and 2018.

-In addition to collecting data on the MMS, the surveys aim to determine the fraction of manure from each animal category that is deposited in pastures as opposed to in animal housing, which is summarized in Table 5.14.
+In addition to collecting data on the MMS, the surveys aim to determine the fraction of manure from each animal category that is deposited in pastures as opposed to in animal housing, which is summarized in Table 5.16.

-Norway has developed a single model for estimating $N_2O$ , $NH_3$ and NOx emissions, which replaces two separate calculation models which were used for previous years.
-The previous models treated the basic data from the 2013 Manure Survey differently for estimating $NH_3$ emissions compared to
+Norway has in 2018 developed a single model for estimating N_2O , NH_3 and NOx emissions, which replaces two separate calculation models which were used for previous years.
+The previous models treated the basic data from the 2013 Manure Survey differently for estimating NH_3 emissions compared to N_2O and NOx emissions due to different manure storage categories being used.
+For the development of a single model, manure quantities used in the previous N_2O model have had to be reassigned between different types of manure storage systems, in addition to re-categorization of manure types between slurry, FYM and solid manure.
+The fraction of total excretion per animal category for each management system is presented in Table 5.17.

-&lt;sup>21 Email from Jon Magnar Haugen, the Norwegian Agricultural Agency, 25.11.2015.
+29 Email from Jon Magnar Haugen, the Norwegian Agricultural Agency, 25.11.2015.